someonelike-u/simple-anime-filtered-encode/README.md

 Pros:
 - Better than the source
-- Can be fast encode
-- Can work with decent animations
+- Can work mostly with decent animations

 Cons:
 - Cannot deal with big animation issues (big aliasing, big banding, etc.)